locnnil/workshop/docs/tutorial/getting-started/install/install.rst

   export WORKSPACE=~/workspace
   workspaced run --create-dirs

-Now, you should be able to run workspace CLI in a separate session:
+Now you should be able to run workspace CLI in a separate session:

 .. code-block:: bash